Clinic Mastery Marketing

 Real clinic photos, not stock

-Click-to-call from every page
+Click to call from every page

 Each of these answers a question the patient has before they book.
 Do you treat what's wrong with me.
 How quickly can I book.
 Will my plan or rebate cover this.
 Who am I going to see.
 If your site can answer those four questions in under a minute, it converts.
 If it can't, it doesn't.